Robin Denise shares insights and tips on how to live in Paris

 10. Where would you go in France (outside of Paris) for a relaxing getaway?

 This is embarrassing, as I have hardly been outside of Paris!
 I visited Provins, a little medieval village an hour and a half from Gare de l’Est, and I absolutely loved it.
-I want to go to Bordeaux for the wine and the surroundings, Marseille for the culture, food and climate and I would love to explore the villages and nature of Normandy.
+I want to go to Bordeaux for the wine and the surroundings, Marseille for the culture, food and climate and I would love to explore the villages (Vernon and Giverny, for instance) and nature of Normandy.

 11. What are your three best tips for feeling at home in Paris?